 While WordPress has enabled automatic since version 3.7, there are still many websites running older insecure versions of the core files.
 The updating of plugins and themes are often overlooked.

 This situation is a disaster waiting to happen.

-With any CMS, programming needs to be upgraded on occasion, which is not unlike the maintenance of a car.
+With any CMS, programming needs to be upgraded on occasion, not unlike the maintenance of a car.
 New versions are released with security updates and improvements to the programming.

 Like many modern software packages, WordPress is updated regularly to address new security issues that may arise.
 Improving software security is always an ongoing concern, and to that end, you should always keep up to date with the latest version of WordPress.
-Older versions of WordPress are not maintained with security updates.
+Older WordPress versions are not maintained with security updates.

 Reasons Why WordPress Gets Hacked

 Outdated versions of WordPress, plugins, and themes are among the top reasons why WordPress sites are hacked.

 You’ve most likely spent a great deal of time and money getting your WordPress driven website developed and customized to fit your needs.
 It may be your main source of income if you have an E-commerce website for your company products.
 Or, your website may be your company’s 24×7 advertisement on the Internet to reach potential new clients.

-No matter the purpose why you use WordPress, wouldn’t you want to make sure that it is as secure as possible from potential hackers?
+No matter why you use WordPress, wouldn’t you want to make sure that it is as secure as possible from potential hackers?

 Imagine This Scenario